-The fact is, though, that trial by combat contains points contradictory to this thesis.
-Specifically, the results of a trial by combat are decisive, and there is little room for the feelings or will of the community or court participants.
-Brown's thesis seems to be applicable only where the result of the "iudicium Dei" may be ambiguous or subjective, e.g. determining the scars of a burn, etc. This deals in part with the fact that trial by combat does not fall precisely into the same category as other forms of iudicium Dei (and I will not go into the details of that here), but the important point is that even if the community had a certain interest in the results of the trial, their interest was not essential to its outcome.
+However, the results of a trial by combat are decisive, and there is little room for the feelings or will of the community or court participants.
+Brown's thesis seems to be applicable only where the result of the "iudicium Dei" may be ambiguous or subjective, e.g. determining the scars of a burn, etc. This deals in part with the fact that trial by combat does not fall precisely into the same category as other forms of iudicium Dei, but the important point is that even if the community had a certain interest in the results of the trial, their interest was not essential to its outcome.
 In a tribal, consanguineous, provincial and feudal sociopolitical order, the indispensable element was the restoration and rebuilding of the temporarily broken peace.